-Rooted in Reading is a curriculum that was created to enhance the Language Arts instruction in 1st, 2nd, and 3rd grade classrooms.
+Rooted in Reading is a curriculum created to enhance Language Arts instruction in 1st, 2nd, and 3rd-grade classrooms.
 Teachers read purposefully-selected picture books to their students each week.
 Students are actively engaged in listening to and discussing each text throughout the read-aloud.
-Before, during, and after the read-aloud, teachers guide book conversations through thought provoking discussion questions.
-With Rooted in Reading, the learning process continues through targeting specific skills and standards as students interact with this text all week.
+Before, during, and after the read-aloud, teachers guide book conversations through thought-provoking discussion questions.
+With Rooted in Reading, the learning process continues by targeting specific skills and standards as students interact with this text all week.
 Activities for each text have been designed to assure students are actively thinking, making connections, and responding to the text in a meaningful way.
 This curriculum focuses on deepening comprehension, developing and expanding vocabulary, and integrating language skills with the use of a mentor text.

-Teachers are provided with a set of lesson plans that includes activities and resources for comprehension, vocabulary, and grammar.
+Teachers are provided with lesson plans that include activities and resources for comprehension, vocabulary, and grammar.
 All of the components are focused around one main read-aloud that is introduced at the beginning of the week, reread throughout the week, and referred to during all of the lessons

-Rooted in Reading focuses on one or more comprehension standard each week.
-We also spiral comprehension skills throughout the year so that students have ample exposure and practice.
+Rooted in Reading focuses on one or more comprehension standards each week.
+We also spiral comprehension skills throughout the year to give students ample exposure and practice.
 Rooted in Reading does not teach the skills in isolation.
 The read-aloud serves as a mentor text throughout the week where the students are analyzing the text, making connections, and digging deeper with comprehension by participating in intentional conversations pertaining to the read-aloud.

 We have developed an overview for each grade level.
 It includes the concepts, skills, and standards (Common Core and TEKS) for each book.
 Click below to find each grade level overview: